DeClercqJan/TheSubs/README.md

 ## About the page

-This is the upgraded version of the website of the Belgian band The Subs It is designed by
+This is the upgraded version of the website of the Belgian band The Subs.

+It is designed by.
-    1 Jeroen
+    1. Jeroen
-    2 Tibo
+    2. Tibo
-    3 Jan
+    3. Jan
-    4 Shadia
+    4. Shadia

 ## Contents